centrifugal/centrifuge-dart/README.md

 ### How to release

-1) Bump version in `pubspec.yaml`, push, create new tag
+1) Update CHANGELOG.md, bump version in `pubspec.yaml`, push, create new tag
 2) [ONLY IF THERE ARE ISSUES WITH CI PUBLISH] `dart pub publish`

 ## Author